 Nha Trang is the traditional home of diving in Vietnam.
 Since it was discovered by international travellers in the late 80’s the 17km of pristine beach and views has enchanted tourists.

-“Vietnam has an overwhelming beauty and is rich in natural sceneries and beauties such as deltas like the Red River Delta and Mekong Delta, as well as other beauties including green rice-paddy fields, divine beaches, soaring mountains, dense & misty forests and many more.
+PureTravel Says: “Vietnam has an overwhelming beauty and is rich in natural sceneries and beauties such as deltas like the Red River Delta and Mekong Delta, as well as other beauties including green rice-paddy fields, divine beaches, soaring mountains, dense and misty forests and many more.
 Vietnam is in the south east of the Indochina Peninsula.
 The border countries are China on the north, Laos on the northwest, and Cambodia on the southwest.
 Located to the east is the South China Sea.”

-Vietnam has a rich cultural heritage shaped by both the Chinese and French over the year, incredible historical building and monuments, breathtaking natural scenery and landscapes including serene beaches, lush mountains, sweeping rivers and deep forests making Vietnam an ideal destination for an eco trip to really get back to nature.
+Vietnam has a rich cultural heritage shaped by both the Chinese and French over the year, incredible historical building and monuments, breathtaking natural scenery and landscapes including serene beaches, lush mountains, sweeping rivers and deep forests making Vietnam an ideal destination for an eco-trip to really get back to nature.

 Hanoi is the capital city and the second largest city in Vietnam with a population of some 6.4 million people.
 Hanoi mixes East and West culture and is suffused with a rich history and culture thanks to centuries of rule by the Chinese.
-The city is definitely the cultural centre of Vietnam and oozes historic charm.
+The city is definitely the cultural centre of the country and oozes historic charm.
 There are more than 600 pagodas and temples in the city as well as French colonial buildings and Vietnam tours should include:

 French Colonial Architecture - Hanoi has many beautiful French colonial buildings constructed by early French settlers.
 Many remain untouched by the modernisation which swept the city in the 1970s and 1980s.
 These buildings include the Grand Opera House, Presidential Palace (built between 1901 and 1906), State Bank of Viet nam, historic hotel the Sofitel Metropole and the magnificent Cathédrale St-Joseph.

 Ho Chi Minh Mausoleum - The Ho Chi Minh Mausoleum is housed in a magnificent structure in the center of the city and on display within the mausoleum itself is the preserved body of Uncle Ho, Ho Chi Minh himself, who looks very peaceful.
 After a thorough security check, visitors shuffle through the mausoleum in a line, but remember; no talking, no photos and no shorts!
-The mausoleum is only for a few hours each day and is closed two days a week and for two months a year, so check before visiting.
+The mausoleum is only open for a few hours each day and is closed two days a week and for two months a year, so check before visiting.

 Fine Arts Museum - Visit the fine arts museum to see silk paintings, Buddhist art and pieces covering 20th century wars.
 There is no English information though and only a little in Vietnamese.